MrGeislinger/mrgeislinger.github.io/_posts/2020-11-17-syncing-github-forks.md

 The really cool thing is if you're comfortable with merging, it's the same process!

-First, make sure you're on the proper branch in your forked repo where you want the changes to be included in.
+First, make sure you're on the proper branch in your forked repo where you want the changes to be included.
 You might have to do a _checkout_ like `git checkout main`.

 Once you're sure you're on the proper branch, we can merge the changes from the original repo (`upstream`) branch.
 The command will be something like this depending on the branch name: